julrint/IT202-007/public_html/Project/Proposal.md

   - [x] (11/11/2021 of completion) User will be able to login to their account (given they enter the correct credentials)
         - Screenshot #1 (paste the image so it uploads to github) (repeat as necessary)
           - Screenshot #1 description explaining what you're trying to show
-  - [x] (11/11/2021 of completion) User will be able to login to their account (given they enter the correct credentials)
+  - [ ] (mm/dd/yyyy of completion) User will be able to login to their account (given they enter the correct credentials)
     -  List of Evidence of Feature Completion
       - Status: Completed (Completed, Partially working, Incomplete, Pending)
       - Direct Link: https://jar236-prod.herokuapp.com/Project/login.php (Direct link to the file or files in heroku prod for quick testing (even if it's a protected page))